projectcalico/calico/security/kubernetes-node-ports.md

 #### Allow cluster ingress traffic but deny general ingress traffic

-In the following example, we create a global network policy to allow cluster ingress traffic (**allow-cluster-internal-ingress**): for the nodes’ IP addresses (**1.2.3.4/16**), and for pod IP addresses assigned by Kubernetes (**100.100.100.0/16**).
+In the following example, we create a global network policy to allow cluster ingress traffic (**allow-cluster-internal-ingress**): for the nodes’ IP addresses (for example, **1.2.0.0/16**), and for pod IP addresses assigned by Kubernetes (for example, **100.100.0.0/16**).
 By adding a preDNAT field, Calico global network policy is applied before regular DNAT on the Kubernetes cluster.

 In this example, we use the **selector: has(kubernetes-host)** -- so the policy is applicable to any endpoint with a **kubernetes-host** label (but you can easily specify particular nodes).